 - 1) Energy Efficiency Standard.
 The project must have an overall energy efficiency rating equivalent to EPA's Energy Star Home Program Version 2.5 level of efficiency. - 2) Pre-Construction Energy Analysis.
 All projects must undergo pre-construction energy analysis.
-The pre-construction energy analysis will be completed using building plans and specifications.
+The pre-construction energy analysis will be completed using Appendix C-1, building plans and specifications.
 The information required to complete the pre-construction energy analysis is referenced in Appendix C, Required Energy Analysis Forms.

-The pre-construction energy analysis must be completed within 90 days of reservation unless a written extension is provided by the Division staff.
-Otherwise, the reservation will be terminated. - 3) To complete the pre-construction energy analysis the Applicant/Co-Applicants must contact the Division to request/schedule the required energy analysis.
+3) To complete the pre-construction energy analysis the Applicant/Co-Applicants must contact the Division to request/schedule the required energy analysis.
 The Division will contract with a qualified energy analysis company to perform a pre-construction energy analysis of the proposed project.
 The cost of the pre-construction energy audit will be \$1,000 payable with the submission of the energy analysis worksheet.
 The costs of the Interim and final energy analysis will be \$250 per unit with a minimum 15% of the project being subject to the energy analysis and includes per diem charges of the testing contractor.
 Travel expenses are in addition to these fees.
 The costs of the pre-construction and post energy analysis fees will be paid separately with the application fees Listed in Section 21, Fees.